Because They're Young: Development

 Film rights were bought by the Drexel Film Corporation in April 1959, and Drexel arranged to make the film through Columbia.
 Dick Clark, host of American Bandstand, signed to play the lead.

 Jerry Bresler, who had a multi-picture deal with Columbia, was assigned to produce and he hired James Gunn to write a script.
 Paul Wendkos signed to direct in June.

 "Most pictures about teenagers are wrong," said Clark, "They are older people's concepts of how teenagers act...
 I doubt if there ever can be a truly honest portrayal in films.
 Not all girls are beautiful and all boys handsome, as they are in films...
 [But] the script is fairly true to life.
 Most teenagers are normal."

 The cast included several young actors under contract to Columbia, including Michael Callan.
 Warren Berlinger, who played Buddy McCalla, had just recently appeared in Blue Denim.

 Shooting

 Filming started on August 12, 1959.
 The campus and classroom scenes were shot at Hoover High School in Glendale, California.
+The football game sequences were shot at Burbank High School in Burbank, California.

 Clark later wrote in his memoirs that making the film was "an extraordinary experience.
 Columbia really laid it on; they rented a house in Bel-Air owned by Mercedes McCambridge, provided a maid, a butler and a chauffeur, and gave me a hundred dollars a day in expenses."